schrode50/portfolio/README.md

 This project is intended to be developed as an online presence for me that will hopefully evolve into a good professional representation of my work.

-This is a work in progress
+This is a work in progress.